alejandralopezgalan/HR-Analytics-PowerBI/README.md

 I created a report in Power BI to showcase the results of the analysis.

 _Overview_ provides a high-level summary of key metrics related to attrition at the company, including:
-- Total Employees: The overall number of employees.
+- Total Employees: The overall number of employees (1470).
-- Active and Inactive Employees: Breakdown of currently active and inactive employees.
+- Active and Inactive Employees: Breakdown of currently active (1233) and inactive employees (237).
-- Employees by Department and Role: Distribution of active employees across different departments and roles.
+- Employees by Department and Role: Distribution of active employees across different departments (Technology, Sales and HR) and roles.
-- Attrition Rate: The percentage of employees leaving the company over a specific period.
+- Attrition Rate: The percentage of employees leaving the company over a specific period (actual 16.1%).
-- Hiring Trend by Year: The trend of employee hiring over the past years.
+- Hiring Trend by Year: The trend of employee hiring over the past years (2012 to 2022).
--

 ![overview](https://github.com/alejandralopezgalan/alejandralopezgalan.github.io/blob/master/assets/img/project1-overview.png)

 This GIF demonstrates the interactive elements of the Overview page in my Power BI report.
 It highlights how users can explore various metrics and trends related to employee attrition, such as: